-- Fruit Punch: Raspberry extract + orange extract + key lime extract = the sparkling water equivalent of fruit punch.
-With fruit flavored water, try freezing some raspberries and using them as ‘ice’ to chill your glass or just cut up some oranges and limes to add a splash of color.
+- Tropical Burst: Orange extract + coconut extract = the sparkling water equivalent of a vacation.
+With this island-inspired flavored water, cut some grapefruit wheels to add a splash of color.
 Party perfect presentation!

-Whether you’re looking for something for the kids, a little adult beverage, or just something different, we have some great drink recipe flavored with extracts.
+Whether you’re looking for something for the kids or just something different, we have some great drink recipe flavored with extracts.
 Perhaps you’ve sampled one or two of these in our stores.
-While we have provided some flavoring suggestions to get you started, use these as inspiration to create your own concoctions.
+Whether you try these or just use them as inspiration to create your own concoctions, cheers!

 - Sports Splasher: This is a great drink for hot summer afternoons.
 Made with orange extract, honey powder, and sea salt, it's a DIY alternative to a bottled, sugary sports drink.

-- Spiced Iced Cider: Cider and mulling spices aren’t just for winter.
+- Spiced Iced Cider: If you have some mulling spices hanging around in your post-holiday pantry, you're in luck.
 This iced version of our mulled cider is brightened up with the addition of fresh oranges and cherry extract.